Why Consider Breast Implant Removal?

 - Why should I choose Restore SD Plastic Surgery for my breast implant removal surgery?

 The surgeons at Restore SD Plastic Surgery have over twelve years of experience with cosmetic and reconstructive surgery.
-Dr. Douglas and Dr. Gallus are both board-certified by the American Board of Plastic Surgeons and active members of the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.
 In addition to being fully credentialed, we take the time to listen to your goals and partner with you to develop the best and safest surgical plan that will optimize your results and leave you looking and feeling your best.

 - Why is breast implant removal surgery for me?